A Blog Editorial Calendar Template That Will Save You Time

 This is your main dashboard, in which you can see exactly what is scheduled for this week and next week.

-The first section you see is this week’s editorial blogging calendar.
+The first section you see is this week’s editorial blog calendar.

 Under each day, you will notice a main task for the day highlighted in blue.
 Secondary tasks and additional details from your schedule are also displayed underneath the main primary tasks.